 Von Truchseß: We don't differentiate between internal and external communication.
 Instead, the work we do depends heavily on the project, and we frequently work in teams from various parts of the company.
-This helps digitisation as selectivity here drastically decreases anyway.
 A silo mentality won't get you anywhere here.

 Are communication and marketing separate in your company?

 Von Truchseß: We do need substantial leeway, though not in terms of budget.
-This is because we've started small and we have a start-up mentality, meaning we want to achieve as much as we possibly can with not very much.
-If we fail, then we can handle it.
-That's because we haven't come up with a gigantic app after x number of analyses and 2 years of development.
+This is because we've started small and we have a start-up mentality, meaning we want to achieve as much as we possibly can with as little as possible.
+Then if we fail, we can handle it.
+That's because we haven't come up with a gigantic app after a number of analyses and two years of development.
 We'd never do it again any differently.

-Lucaßen: It makes for quicker, modular development.
+Lucaßen: It also makes for quicker, modular development.
 If something doesn't work, I don't have to double back.
 Instead, I can just pause for a bit and quickly move on.
-Thus we can't really talk about an overall budget, but rather just individual elements.
+In that sense, we can't really talk about an overall budget, but rather just individual elements.

 What content is coming out next?

 Lucaßen: We're continuing to develop the app into a digital information and communication hub.
-We've integrated the idea management, for instance, with 100,000 suggested improvements a year.
-Then there's Viessmann Selection, which is a our sponsoring and merchandising shop.
+We've integrated idea management, for example, with 100,000 suggested improvements a year.
+Then there's Viessmann Selection, which is our merchandising shop.
 Both previously had their own apps that we've now been able to integrate.

-The next stages of development involve integrating our job portal and establishing a public area that contains information, i.e. content for end customers and market partners.
+The next stages of development involve integrating our job portal and establishing a public area that contains information and content for end customers and market partners.

 Do you need to be brave to hand over control?

-Von Truchseß: The fact of the matter is that we haven't be able to control some communication for a while already - companies solely have to see how many Facebook pages and Facebook groups there are that bear their name.
-When you just take a glance at the things employees are organising all over the internet, it's staggering.
+Von Truchseß: The fact of the matter is that we haven't been able to control some communication for a while already—companies only have to look at how many Facebook pages and Facebook groups there are that bear their name.
+When you simply take a glance at the things employees are organizing all over the Internet, it's staggering.
 Not to mention the customers.
-Those who are still afraid of loosening the reins on communication fail to see it's been like that for a long time already.
+Those who are still afraid of loosening the reins on communication fail to see that it's been like that for a long time already.

 What were the technical challenges?

-Without being part of the Viessmann environment, the app needs to be able to recognise whether someone is our employee or not.
-So, it asks our IT whether someone works here, and it gets a token that says either "yes" or a "no".
-In other words, the virtual factory entrance is the interface.
-New employees get access automatically, but we have to make sure that employees who leave can't just stand outside the factory and communicate using the app.
+Without being part of the Viessmann environment, the app needs to be able to recognize whether someone is our employee or not.
+So, it asks our IT whether someone works here, and it gets a token that says either "yes" or "no." In other words, the virtual factory entrance is the interface.
+New employees get access automatically, but we have to make sure that employees who leave can't just stand outside the factory and communicate with the app.

 That surely requires a sophisticated system for identifying permissions and roles, doesn't it?

 Lucaßen: It certainly does.
-We have users, editors, managing editors and administrators.
+We have users, editors, managing editors, and administrators.
 We also have various user groups that may be regional.
-The Hof, Berlin and Mittenwalde sites now also have their own news channels.
-We are also planning to launch the app in Finland and Hungary before the summer break in Finnish and Hungarian respectively.
+The Hof, Berlin, and Mittenwalde sites now also have their own news channels.
+We're also planning to launch the app in Finland and Hungary.

-Do you have a universal content management system for all your sites then?
+Do you have a universal content management system for all your sites?

 Von Truchseß: Indeed we do because, all spontaneity aside, it's important to take scalability into account from the very outset, ensuring there's room for improvement in every area.
-If you have to consider everything in advance, you dumbfounded.
+If you have to consider everything in advance, you're dumbfounded.
 But we don't actually write in Finnish ourselves, so instead we provide on-site employees with the toolbox.
-That way, employees won't expect to suddenly encounter a technological marvel seeing as they'll be starting from scratch.
-So, the good news is you'll definitely be making rapid progress.
+That way employees won't expect to suddenly encounter a technological blockade seeing as they'll be starting from scratch.
+So the good news is we can definitely make rapid progress.

 How much does that cost?

-But that's stupid, though: the more successful you are, the more expensive it gets?
+Isn't it a problem then that the more successful the app, the more expensive it gets?

-What have you discovered now the app's been around for six months?
+What have you discovered now that you've had the app for a while?

-Von Truchseß: You don't need dozens of strategy meetings or loads of project management for communication to blossom.
-Sometimes all you need are simple resources in order to launch a new tool, and when you design this tool, you have to focus on your users and you need to integrate them.
-This doesn't only strengthen employee commitment, but it also fosters digital transformation in general.
+Von Truchseß: You don't need dozens of strategy meetings or loads of project management in order for communication to blossom.
+Sometimes, all you need are simple resources in order to launch a new tool.
+But when you design this tool, you have to focus on the people who will use it—and you need to integrate them in the planning.
+Not only does this strengthen employee commitment, but it also fosters digital transformation in general.